dogukandogudd/Knime-Titanic/README.md

 # Knime-Titanic
- Machine learning with titanic data in knime
+Survival with Knime Machine Learning and Titanic data